Giraud II of Montreuil-Berlay

 Giraud II of Montreuil-Berlay (died c.
 1155) was a twelfth-century feudal lord of Montreuil-Bellay, near Saumur in France.
 He was dispossessed of the Château de Montreuil-Bellay by Geoffrey Plantagenet.

 He was made seneschal of Poitou by Louis VII of France.
 Later, from 1149, he led a rebellion against Geoffrey Plantagenet of local lords in southern Anjou, including André de Doué and Aimery d'Avoir.
 After a year's siege he was captured and imprisoned by Geoffrey; later being released through the support of Louis.

-He was part of the family Berlay-Le-Vieux the son of Berlay II of Montreuil-Berlay, or of Berlay III of Montreuil-Berlay (see external link).
+He was part of the family Berlay-Le-Vieux the son of Berlay II of Montreuil-Berlay, or of Berlay III of Montreuil-Berlay.
 The old spelling of the commune over which he exerted his lordship was Berlai.